 As in vanilla, all experience levels are lost on death, resetting the bonuses attained from them.
 In addition, players will respawn with partially-full health and hunger bars.
 Other bonuses such as the expanded crafting grid will be lost.
 This is designed to encourage players to play more carefully and to protect themselves.

-The player's inventory consists of four armor slots, a back slot located on the shoulder of the player model, a crafting grid, and 36 storage slots.
+The player's inventory consists of four armor slots, four clothing slots, a back slot, a crafting grid, and 36 storage slots.
 There are also four tabs to the right of the inventory to switch between inventory, skills, a calendar, and health.